aniruddhan04/Flight-Booking-Application/README.md

 # Flight Booking Application

-A Java Swing–based GUI application for searching, booking, and managing flights.
+A JavaFX–based GUI application for searching, booking, and managing flights.

 ---